Valentine's Day (The Office): Production

 This episode was the fourth episode of the series directed by series creator Greg Daniels.
 Daniels had previously directed the first season episode "Basketball", along with the second season episodes "The Dundies" and "The Client".
 "Valentine's Day" was written by Michael Schur, who plays Dwight's Amish cousin Mose.

-In the DVD commentary for this episode, Greg Daniels described how some of Michael's actions in this episode, such as having the requested branch info, unlike Craig, and saving Jan's job by deflecting Craig's comments when talking to David Wallace, were scripted to show how he plausibly remains employed.
+The episode was deliberately written and shot to play against viewer expectations that a Valentine's Day episode of The Office would necessarily include a Jim and Pam plot thread, including a number of shots where they both appear without interacting.
+The initial draft of the script in fact ended with a scene in which Jim steals Dwight's poem for Angela and gives it to Pam to lighten her mood after her disappointing Valentine's Day, but this scene was cut as the writers decided to emphasize that Jim is moving on from Pam and starting to enjoy a life independent of her.

 For the first time ever on The Office, Pam Beesly's (Jenna Fischer) hair is in a different style.
 Several hairstyles were shown to Greg Daniels before the one used in the episode was selected.
 Dwight's line about a ham being a romantic gift was written during filming on the set.
 The writers did not have a punchline in the scene, so they came up with several alternatives, including ham, as well as "a boombox".
-Most of the street scenes in New York City were improvised.
+Schur wrote the scene where Michael mistakes a woman for Tina Fey, inspired by his time working for Saturday Night Live, when he observed that seemingly every woman with glasses who walked by the Rockefeller Center was mistaken for Tina Fey.
+However, most of the street scenes in New York City were improvised.
 They had to be kept short because crowds quickly formed around Steve Carell when he was recognized.
 Conan O'Brien appeared in a cameo in the episode.
 He previously worked with Daniels on the writing staffs for Not Necessarily the News, Saturday Night Live and The Simpsons and the two also went to Harvard University together.
+Despite the brevity of his appearance, the shot required 15 takes due to difficulties getting the timing right and the frequency with which passers-by recognized O'Brien.